Statistical inference in sparse high-dimensional additive models: Proofs

-In this section, we state a risk bound for the Lasso estimator $\hat{f}^L$ which is suitable to our purposes.
-In order to bound the approximation error terms we need a risk bound for the Lasso estimator in the undersmoothed case.
-From now on we will denote the nonparametric Lasso penalty by
+In this section, we state a risk bound for the group Lasso estimator $\hat{f}^L$ in Section \ref{ssec:initest} which is suitable to our purposes.
+In order to bound the approximation error terms we need a risk bound for the group Lasso estimator in the undersmoothed case.
+From now on we will denote the nonparametric group Lasso penalty by

-Applying the work by Bickel, Ritov, and Tsybakov \cite{BRT}, we obtain: \begin{proposition} Suppose that Assumption \ref{sparsityf} holds.
-If $\mathcal{E}_0$ holds, then we have for each $g\in V_{J_0}$,
+Applying the work by Bickel, Ritov, and Tsybakov \cite{BRT}, we obtain: \begin{proposition} Suppose that Assumption (B3) holds.
+If $\EventLambda$ holds, then we have for each $g\in P_{J_0}$,